BWeng20/ruFSM/SW_Design.md

 A Datamodel-instance is associated with each FSM-instance.

+All active Fsm-sessions are managed by the FsmExecutor.

 ## Details

 The Fsm implements the algorithm described in the W3C Recommendation.
 The main loop is executed in a work-thread.
 The application sends events via a "BlockingQueue" (technical a